 Displaying adeptness in dealing with clients who are unable or unwilling to pay.

-ntersection of Homeopathy with the onventional ealth are ystem and
+Basic Health Sciences: The intersection of Homeopathy with the conventional health care system and other complementary medicines

-The manner in which a professional homeopath interfaces with the conventional health care system and other healthcare providers (CAM), may vary greatly based on a number of factors, including: the extent to which the conventional health care system or practice site is open to incorporating professional homeopaths and other CAM practitioners; other training or heath-related licensure held by the professional homeopath; the range of clients or presenting problems the professional homeopath serves; the chosen professional practice site of the practitioner; and evolving national or state law impacting the practice of homeopathy.
+The manner in which a professional homeopath interfaces with the conventional health care system and other Traditional, Integrative and Complementary (TCIM) healthcare providers, may vary greatly based on a number of factors, including: the extent to which the conventional health care system or practice site is open to incorporating professional homeopaths and other CAM practitioners; other training or health-related licensure held by the professional homeopath; the range of clients or presenting problems the professional homeopath serves; the chosen professional practice site of the practitioner; and evolving national or state law impacting the practice of homeopathy.
 A professional homeopath may work in private practice, in a conventional health care setting, in a setting that integrates homeopathy or in a facility providing only homeopathic or CAM services.

 In many cases, the professional homeopath will provide services to clients who are also seeing other conventional health care or CAM practitioners.
 Professional homeopaths who serve a wide range of clients have the knowledge, skills and attitudes needed to establish effective relationships with other practitioners engaged in the client’s care, to the extent that the client authorizes such communication.

-The professional homeopath who is not a licensed health care practitioner with prescribing privileges does not advise a client with regards to his or her prescription medications or advise a client to alter any treatment.
-The professional homeopath refer clients with questions or concerns about their conventional health care medications or treatments back to the health care provider who prescribed them or to another similarly qualified health care professional whom the client trusts.
+The professional homeopath who is not a licensed health care practitioner and without prescribing privileges does not advise a client with regards to their prescription medications or advise a client to alter any treatment.
+The professional homeopath is expected to refer clients with questions or concerns about their conventional health care medications or treatments back to the health care provider who prescribed them or to another similarly qualified health care professional whom the client trusts.

 Regardless of practice site, clients may bring in, or refer to, their prescription drugs, herbal medicines, and dietary supplements or ask about ones they have heard about or read about.
 Homeopathic practitioners who work with a wide range of clients benefit from being familiar with commonly prescribed medications and terminology relating to prescription medication or CAM treatments.
 Professional homeopaths read labels and research information on the therapeutic uses, side effects, typical adverse reactions, drug interactions, possible contra-indications of medications being taken and be alert to information that will assist or improve the homeopathic analysis or management of the case.

 A homeopath views his/her work through the distinct paradigm of homeopathy while being able to dialogue effectively with clients and health care practitioners who may view and communicate about the case through the paradigm and language of conventional medicine.
+Of particular importance is the ability of the professional homeopath to educate clients about key principles of homeopathic philosophy as they relate to ongoing decisions about case management.

+Knowledge of Basic Health Sciences (Anatomy Physiology and Patho-physiology Chemistry etc)

+Competencies

+The professional homeopath has the capacity to:

+Recognize the signs and symptoms of common diseases encountered in his or her practice with an emphasis on assessing the depth of mistunement present in the case;

+Distinguish between common symptoms of a given illness and those that are most useful for homeopathic prescribing;

-Of particular importance is the ability of the professional homeopath to educate clients about key principles of homeopathic philosophy as they relate to ongoing decisions about case management.Is cognizant of the diverse presentations of signs and symptoms for certain conditions on male vs. female bodies, (ie heart disease, heart attack) as well as a spectrum of skin tones (skin conditions).
+Is cognizant of the diverse presentations of signs and symptoms for certain conditions on male vs. female bodies, (ie heart disease, heart attack) as well as a spectrum of skin tones (skin conditions).